Human V-Ral Simian Leukemia Viral Oncogene Homolog A (RALA) Protein

 Description

-Human V-Ral Simian Leukemia Viral Oncogene Homolog A (RALA) is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human V-Ral Simian Leukemia Viral Oncogene Homolog A (RALA) is a recombinant Human protein expressed in E. coli.

 Documents del producto